shaneutt/service-apis/site-src/v1alpha2/guides/multiple-ns.md

 ![Cross-Namespace routing](../images/cross-namespace-routing.svg)

-## Cross-namespace Route binding
+## Cross-namespace Route Attachement

-[Route binding](/concepts/api-overview/#route-binding) is an important concept that dictates how Routes and Gateways select each other to apply routing configuration to a Gateway.
+[Route attachment][attaching] is an important concept that dictates how Routes and Gateways select each other to apply routing configuration to a Gateway.
 It is especially relevant when there are multiple Gateways and multiple Namespaces in a cluster.
-Gateway and Route binding is bidirectional - a binding can only exist if the Gateway owner and Route owner owner both agree to the relationship.
+Gateway and Route attachment is bidirectional - attachment can only succeed if the Gateway owner and Route owner owner both agree to the relationship.
 This bi-directional relationship exists for two reasons:

 - Route owners don't want to overexpose their applications and don't want their apps to be accessible through paths they are not aware of.